 Overview of content related to 'dublin core metadata initiative'

-This page provides an overview of 1 article related to 'cataloguing'.
+This page provides an overview of 1 article related to 'collection description'.
 Note that filters may be applied to display a sub-set of articles in this category (see FAQs on filtering for usage tips).
 Select this link to remove all filters.

-See our 'cataloguing' overview for more data and comparisons with other tags.
-For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'cataloguing' usage charts.
+See our 'collection description' overview for more data and comparisons with other tags.
+For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'collection description' usage charts.

 Ariadne contributors most frequently referring to 'collection description':